laiqujan/bayesian-analysis/README.md

 plot( precis( as.data.frame(post_b) ))
 </code></pre>
 ![Prior Check -2](/images/precis-plot-for-bc.png)

+# Sanity check of the posterior
+We will use builtin function postcheck for sanity check.

 ### Material Used
 1. Book: Statistical Rethinking : A Bayesian Course with Examples in R and STAN By Richard McElreath, https://doi.org/10.1201/9780429029608
 2. https://www.youtube.com/@rmcelreath